Renting a room

 Once you have found the room you want, you will need to reserve it.
 The rental market moves quickly.
 As a result, it is important for you to reserve the room of your choice, because otherwise it may be gone!

-In order to reserve your room, you will need to show us the following documents:
+In order to reserve your room, you will need to provide the following documents and information:

 After you have reserved your room, we will carry out a reference check.
 Through this process we need to see the addresses of your previous rental homes and the landlords’ details.
 We need confirmation of your current employment status and will ask you to provide references.
 We will also check that you have no history of bad credit in the form of CCJs or bankruptcy.